 - Use a degreasing agent and clean any metal parts prior to painting.

-- Wear clean gloves when handling the components of the gun because your oil from your hand can interfere with paint adherence.
+- Wear clean gloves when handling the components of the gun because the oil from your hand can interfere with paint adherence.

-- Cover all moving parts with masking tape, and cover any holes or plug any holes prior to painting.
+- Cover all moving parts with masking tape, and cover/plug any holes prior to painting.